 2. Piercing guns crush the ear with their force.
 FALSE.

 I suggest people who want to use something like Studex to buy an extra one to practice with.
 They are reloadable, reusable but I suggest it only for practice.
 They are only sterile for one use.
 Once you use the cartridge, put the plastic pieces that break in two back together and put the piercing earring back in the gun.
 Then you can use it again for practice.
 Get one and pierce an orange peel skin the thickness of your ear.
 You can also pierce a piece of paper, rubber, fake ear...whatever.
 You can clearly see it doesn't crush anything.
-You can also practice so you're used to the feel of the cartridge when it releases the earring.
+You can also practice so you're used to the feel and sound of the cartridge when it releases the earring.
 If you are doing it yourself on your lobe or nostril, you can use one hand.
 If you're doing it on your tragus, use both hands for full control so you won't move.

 3. Piercing guns cause more damage and trauma than needles.
 They prevent healing.
 FALSE.